CVPR2021Submit/STANet/README.md

 ## Testing
 After the preparation, run this commond
 `python test.py`
-We use the
 We provide the trained model file ([Baidu Netdisk](https://pan.baidu.com/s/1nvtJm1Z6-sHBaLPsEHhw4Q), code:6afo).
 The saliency maps are also available ([Baidu Netdisk](https://pan.baidu.com/s/1nvtJm1Z6-sHBaLPsEHhw4Q), code:6afo).
 ## Evaluation
 We use the evaluation code in the paper of [STAVIS](https://github.com/atsiami/STAViS) for fair comparisons.